-At the end of each course you will be asked to complete a Course Questionnaire online.
+At the end of each course you will receive a Course Questionnaire.
 This will give you the opportunity to say what you thought was good and what was not so good about that course.

 It is important for us that you take these questionnaires seriously - we do.
 We listen to what you say and always aim to improve the programme wherever possible.
 You are benefiting this year from improvements to the programme which have been made as a result of past students' comments.